docker-archive/classicswarm/docs/discovery.md

 ### To create a file

-1. Edit the file and add line for each of your nodes.
+1. Edit the file and add a line for each of your nodes.

         echo <node_ip1:2375> >> /opt/my_cluster
         echo <node_ip2:2375> >> /opt/my_cluster